 In a word: dust.

 Unlike scissor keyboards, Apple has designed its butterfly keyboards to be exceptionally good at preventing dust from getting under the keys.
 Again, in theory, that’s a good idea.

 But dust being dust, it can get into the tiniest spaces imaginable.
 No matter how good the design is, it’s an inevitability that gunk will eventually work its way under the keys.

 On a scissor keyboard, that’s not an issue.
 A good blast of air will clear it out again.
 On the MacBook, less so.
-The space between the key and the laptop chassis is so small, all the blowing in the world won’t budge it.
+The space between the key and the laptop chassis is so small, even compressed air might not be able to budge it.

 The number of times I need to clean a tiny little bit of junk from under a macbook pro butterfly key is starting to get bothersome.
 Currently my spacebar is registering 50% of the time.
 I can't buy another one with these switches.